Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 • Witness testimony

-And on top of that, your refusal itself can be used as evidence that you knew you were intoxicated.
+On top of that, your refusal itself can be used as evidence that you knew you were intoxicated.

 The decision to refuse is a tradeoff.
 It eliminates the BAC number but creates other problems.
 Whether it was the right call depends on facts you only know in hindsight.
 What matters now is defending both cases as aggressively as possible.